 In today’s world of work, this “serving several masters” is often a problem, since most of the work is done in the projects, but the project managers are often less empowered and in the event of a conflict, the line managers usually prevail.
 This is reinforced by the large number of line managers in the interdisciplinary project team, who are mostly driven by different goals, local efficiencies and act in different directions.

 In modern agile frameworks, such as P4-Dev, the balance of power of the matrix is reversed: the team that is stable over time and in which an employee is located has the strongest “bond” and is allocated the most capacity of the employee, ideally 100%.
 An employee works for several teams (Extended Team member) only in exceptional cases.
 The type of team (in P4 “team flavor”) regulates whether a team works interdisciplinary with product responsibility, partly interdisciplinary with Component / Module responsibility or as a specialist group, e.g. as a service team with a certain technical competence.

 The technical line merges into the so-called “Communities-of-practice, where the employees exchange content, where training takes place, and technologies and tools are maintained and further developed.

 Teams that work together on the same products organize themselves in a cluster, similar to the “Agile Release Train”, the “Value Stream” or the “Program Level” in other agile frameworks.
 The overall organization consists of several Clusters that are responsible for different product areas.
-This creates a high degree of coherence between the goals and responsibility of the teams in the cluster.
+This creates clear priorities as well as a high degree of coherence between the goals and responsibility of the teams in the cluster.

 In P4 there are no projects, no project managers and no project teams.
-Contents of product development projects are presented in the backlogs of the organization, the Clusters and the teams.
+Contents of product development projects are represented in the backlogs of the Organization, the Clusters and the Teams.
 The projects most closely correspond to the system or application versions (releases) planned at the Organization/Portfolio level.

 Further suitable links: